Huzaifa-Tambal/Huzaifa-Tambal/README.md

 - 👋 Hi, I’m Huzaifa-Tambal
-- 👀 I’m interested in data
+- 👀 I’m a Data Anlayst
-- 🌱 I’m currently learning data analytics
 - 📫 How to reach me huzaifatambal1@gmail.com

 <!---